SpezzaAC/CST3115/Assignment 3/README.md

 ## Key features that were implemented include:
 - Android project in Kotlin
 - Login screen with hardcoded credentials
+- Main Screen with button options for taks, location, and logout.
+- List of daily tasks (client name, address, and job description) with ability to mark as complete
 - Google Maps SDK displaying a static map with predefined client locations
-- List of daily tasks (client name, address, and job description) with ability to mark as complete
 - SharedPreference to securely store login state

 ## App's Structure
 Talk about the structure....

 ## Team Member Contributions
 The overall team contribute was quite even.
-In particular,
+In particular:
 - Spencer:
 - Edward:
 - Tim: